Parkers145/info_manual3/wiki/getstarted/tfgrid3_what_to_know.md

 </summary>

-The simplest of Compute deployments is VM workload, This can either be A Full Fledged Linux Virtual Machine Or a [flist-based](@threefold:zos_fs) container
+The simplest of Compute deployments is a VM workload, This can either be A Full Fledged Linux Virtual Machine Or a [flist-based](@threefold:zos_fs) container

 ### How can I create an flist?